intel/device-modeling-language/doc/1.4/language.md

 ## Session variables

-A *session* declaration creates a named storage location for an arbitrary run-time value.
-The name belongs to the same namespace as objects and methods.
+A *session* declaration creates a number of named storage locations for arbitrary run-time values.
+The names belongs to the same namespace as objects and methods.
 The general form is:

 <pre>
-session <em>declaration</em> = <em>initializer</em>;
+session <em>declarations</em> = <em>initializer</em>;
 </pre>

-where *`= initializer`* is optional and *`declaration`* is similar to a C variable declaration; for example,
+where *`= initializers`* is optional and *`declarations`* is a variable declaration similar to C, or a sequence of such declarations; for example,

 ```
 session int id = 1;
 session bool active;
 session double table[4] = {0.1, 0.2, 0.4, 0.8};
+session (int x, int y) = (4, 3);
 session conf_object_t *obj;
 ```

-In the absence of explicit initializer expression, a default "all zero" initializer will be applied to the declared object.
+In the absence of explicit initializer expressions, a default "all zero" initializer will be applied to each declared object.

+Note that the number of initializers -- together given as a tuple -- must match the number of declared variables.
-Note that the number of elements in the initializer must match with the number of elements or fields of the type of the *session* variable.
+In addition, the number of elements in each initializer must match with the number of elements or fields of the type of the declared *session* variable.
 This also implies that each sub-element, if itself being a compound data structure, must also be enclosed in braces.